• Skip to primary navigation

 These kebabs are relatively quick to make and can even be frozen so prep is much quicker the next time.
 They have very simplistic yet flavorful ingredients and don't contain anything that is difficult to find.

-Today, we will be having a look at exactly how these mouth-watering kebabs are made including making them with different meats and skewers.
-We will also look at different cooking methods, and what these Adana kebabs can be served with.
+Let's have a look at exactly how these mouth-watering kebabs are made including making them with different meats and skewers.
+We will also look at different cooking methods, and what Adana kebap can be served with.

 Jump to: